dsilvestro/PyRate/README.md

 #### The dispersal-extinction-cladogenesis model (DES) is described here:

-* Silvestro, D., Zizka A., Bacon C. D., Cascales-Minana B. and Salamin, N., Antonelli, A. (2016) Fossil Biogeography: A new model to infer dispersal, extinction and sampling from paleontological data.
+* Silvestro D., Zizka A., Bacon C. D., Cascales-Minana B., Salamin N., Antonelli, A. (2016) Fossil Biogeography: A new model to infer dispersal, extinction and sampling from paleontological data.
 Philosophical Transactions of the Royal Society B [371:20150225](http://rstb.royalsocietypublishing.org/content/371/1691/20150225).

 * See tutorial [5](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_5.md)